Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 Nodes are just subroutines as in a typical procedural language; Nodes can be pure, in the sense that given certain inputs it always generates the same outputs.
 Nodes (even pure nodes) can have IO and all bunch of other procedural actions in it.

+A node is tagged as either functional or procedural.
+This is mostly to simplify architecture, and put the control to node designers.

 ### Node Content Types

 Node content types (or "type path") is a protocol and should satisfy the following purposes: (Notice that nodes are not always implemented as typical objects or functions, e.g. they can be specially handled by frontend/backend/engine)